 As per the instructions above, please complete and email the application form to the BMECS Team at email@example.com, along with a copy of your show's details and schedule.
 Please also send your show's donation fee at this time, preferably by PayPal (as a 'payment to friends and family' to firstname.lastname@example.org), or alternatively by cheque.
 Please ensure your completed application is sent at least 60 days in advance of the date of your show.
 Late applications will not be accepted.

-BMECS Qualifier Show Application Form - .doc version
+BMECS Qualifier Show Application Form & Requirements - .docx format

 The information below is largely taken from our 'Guidelines For Show Holders' document, and features some recommendations for schedule structure at BMECS Qualifier Shows, as well as some guidelines for judges.